DawsonInstitute/hts-coils/README.md

 Experience the complete HTS coil optimization framework through interactive Jupyter notebooks.

-**Note on MyBinder:** Launching the full environment can be slow due to the number of notebooks.
-For a faster experience, consider running the notebooks locally or using the individual launch links below.

 ### Educational Notebook Collection
 1. **Introduction & Overview** - Project guide and learning paths
 2. **HTS Physics Fundamentals** - Superconductor physics and Kim model